joizel/owasp_korean/00_InformationGathering/OTG-INFO-008.rst

     /**
     * The name of CakePHP`s session cookie.
     *
-    * Note the guidelines for Session names states: “The session name references
+    * Note the guidelines for Session names states: "The session name references
     * the session id in cookies and URLs.
 It should contain only alphanumeric
-    * characters.”
+    * characters."
     * @link http://php.net/session_name
     */
     Configure::write('Session.cookie', 'CAKEPHP');